giros-dit/containerlab-telemetry-testbed/README.md

 # ContainerLab testbeds for studying and analyzing telemetry services over NETCONF/YANG

-This repository includes [ContainerLab](https://containerlab.dev/install/) testbeds for studying and analyzind Model-Driven Telemetry (a.k.a.
-MDT) and network management mechanisms using the NETCONF protocol ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241)) and the YANG data modeling language ([RFC 7950](https://datatracker.ietf.org/doc/html/rfc7950)).
+This repository includes [ContainerLab](https://containerlab.dev/install/) testbeds for studying and analyzing Model-Driven Telemetry _(a.k.a.
+MDT)_ and network management mechanisms using the NETCONF protocol ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241)) and the YANG data modeling language ([RFC 7950](https://datatracker.ietf.org/doc/html/rfc7950)).

 # Table of Contents